 Essential title page information

 • Title.
 Concise and informative.
 Titles are often used in information-retrieval systems.
 Avoid abbreviations and formulae where possible.

-- Author names and affiliations.
+• Author names and affiliations.
 Please clearly indicate the given name(s) and family name(s) of each author and check that all names are accurately spelled.
 Present the authors' affiliation addresses (where the actual work was done) below the names.
 Indicate all affiliations with a lower-case superscript letter immediately after the author's name and in front of the appropriate address.
-Provide the full postal address of each affiliation, including the country name, and, if available, the e-mail address of each author.
+Provide the full postal address of each affiliation, including the country name and, if available, the e-mail address of each author.

-- Corresponding author.
+• Corresponding author.
 Clearly indicate who will handle correspondence at all stages of refereeing and publication, also post-publication.
-Ensure that telephone and fax numbers (with country and area code) are provided in addition to the e-mail address is given and that contact details are kept up to date by the corresponding author.
+Ensure that the e-mail address is given and that contact details are kept up to date by the corresponding author.

-- Present/permanent address.
-If an author has moved since the work described in the article was done, or was visiting at the time, a "Present address" (or "Permanent address") may be indicated as a footnote to that author's name.
+• Present/permanent address.
+If an author has moved since the work described in the article was done, or was visiting at the time, a 'Present address' (or 'Permanent address') may be indicated as a footnote to that author's name.
 The address at which the author actually did the work must be retained as the main, affiliation address.
 Superscript Arabic numerals are used for such footnotes.

 A concise and factual abstract is required.
-The abstract should state briefly the purpose of the research, the principal results and major message.
+The abstract should state briefly the purpose of the research, the principal results and major conclusions.
 An abstract is often presented separately from the article, so it must be able to stand alone.
-For this reason, References should be avoided, but if essential, they must be cited in full, without reference to the reference list.
-Also, abbreviations should be avoided, but if essential they must be defined at their first mention in the abstract itself.
+For this reason, References should be avoided, but if essential, then cite the author(s) and year(s).
+Also, non-standard or uncommon abbreviations should be avoided, but if essential they must be defined at their first mention in the abstract itself.
 Abbreviations

 Define abbreviations that are not standard in this field in a footnote to be placed on the first page of the article.
 Such abbreviations that are unavoidable in the abstract must be defined at their first mention there, as well as in the footnote.
 Ensure consistency of abbreviations throughout the article.

 Collate acknowledgements in a separate section at the end of the article before the references and do not, therefore, include them on the title page, as a footnote to the title or otherwise.
 List here those individuals who provided help during the research (e.g., providing language help, writing assistance or proof reading the article, etc.).

 Follow internationally accepted rules and conventions: use the international system of units (SI).
 If other quantities are mentioned, give their equivalent in SI.
 Authors wishing to present a table of nomenclature should do so on the second page of their manuscript.

 Please submit math equations as editable text and not as images.
-Present simple formulae in the line of normal text where possible and use the solidus (/) instead of a horizontal line for small fractional terms, e.g., X/Y. In principle, variables are to be presented in italics.
+Present simple formulae in line with normal text where possible and use the solidus (/) instead of a horizontal line for small fractional terms, e.g., X/Y. In principle, variables are to be presented in italics.
 Powers of e are often more conveniently denoted by exp.
 Number consecutively any equations that have to be displayed separately from the text (if referred to explicitly in the text).

 Footnotes should be used sparingly.
-Number them consecutively throughout the article, using superscript Arabic numbers.
-Many wordprocessors build footnotes into the text, and this feature may be used.
-Should this not be the case, indicate the position of footnotes in the text and present the footnotes themselves separately at the end of the article.
+Number them consecutively throughout the article.
+Many word processors can build footnotes into the text, and this feature may be used.
+Otherwise, please indicate the position of footnotes in the text and list the footnotes themselves separately at the end of the article.
 Do not include footnotes in the Reference list.

 • Make sure you use uniform lettering and sizing of your original artwork.

-• Only use the following fonts in your illustrations: Arial, Courier, Times New Roman, Symbol, or use fonts that look similar.
+• Aim to use the following fonts in your illustrations: Arial, Courier, Times New Roman, Symbol, or use fonts that look similar.

 • Number the illustrations according to their sequence in the text.